How to Optimize Your Ecommerce Checkout Process For Better Customer Experience in 2020

 Keep the checkout process plain and simple without any unnecessary buttons.
 Take a look at the checkout process at Bay Alarm Medical:

-Their page tells the customer everything they are going to get once they make the purchase.
-Their checkout process is relatively simple and easy to go through.
+Their page tells customers everything they will get once they make the purchase.
+Their checkout process is relatively simple.

 Microcopy refers to the words that you place on text placeholders in form fields, call-to-action buttons, etc.

-You can use microcopy to guide users on how to fill in the form fields in the checkout page or tell them about extra charges, return policies, and other such information.
+You can use microcopy to guide users through the checkout page’s form fields or inform them about extra charges, return policies, and other information.

 Prioritize the mobile experience